 With a Direct Unsubsidized Loan, you do not need to demonstrate financial need, and you are responsible for paying interest on the loan from the time you take it out.
 To qualify, you must be an undergraduate, graduate, or professional student who is enrolled at a participating school at least half-time.
 Typically, the program must result in a degree or certificate.

 Recommended: College Tuition Payment Plans

 Direct PLUS Loans

 You can apply for a Direct PLUS Loan if you’re a graduate or professional student, or a parent of an undergraduate student.
-You also can’t have an adverse credit history, which means, as stated by the office of the Department of Education, that you may not qualify if you have any of the following on your credit report:
+You generally can’t have an adverse credit history, which means, as stated by the Department of Education (DOE), you may not qualify if you have any of the following on your credit report:

 Direct Consolidation Loans

 A Direct Consolidation Loan allows you to consolidate multiple federal loans into one loan.
 To qualify, you must have one or more eligible loans and meet other requirements, including:

 • The loans must be in repayment or in the six-month grace period after you leave school.

 • In general, you must have at least one loan that isn’t already a consolidated loan.

 • If one or more loans are in default, you must make at least three consecutive monthly payments or agree to repay the Direct Consolidation Loan under one of the available income-driven repayment plans.